 The Henley Mermaids including Joan Fennelly from Mountmellick, Laois (second from feft)

-An Irish woman is part of a relay team who will tonight brave the cold water, waves, ferries and jellyfish to swim from England to France in aid of charity.
+A Laois woman is part of a relay team who will tonight brave the cold water, waves, ferries and jellyfish to swim from England to France.

-Joan Fennelly, 53, originally from Mountmellick, Co.
-Laois lives in Henley in the UK and is one of the Mermaids, a group of ladies in the Henley Open Water Swimming Club who train in the Thames river.
+Joan Fennelly, 53, originally from Mountmellick lives in Henley in the UK and is one of the Mermaids, a group of ladies in the Henley Open Water Swimming Club who train in the Thames river.

 They are attempting their huge challenge to raise money for their local music school which gives subsidised lessons to children.